spacemit-com/docs/en/device/boot.md

 fastboot flash rootfs rootfs.ext4
 ```

-- NOR + BLK Partition Table Configuration
+- **NOR + BLK Partition Table Configuration**
-The NOR partition table, for example, `buildroot-ext/board/spacemit/k1/partition_2M.json`.
-For NAND/NOR devices, the partition tables are named partition_xM.json, and they need to be renamed according to the actual Flash capacity; otherwise, the corresponding partition table will not be found during the flashing process.
+  - **NOR Flash Partition Table**

+    - The NOR partition table is located at:
+  `buildroot-ext/board/spacemit/k1/partition_2M.json`

+    - For NAND/NOR devices, the partition table is nameed like `partition_xM.json`.
+Make sure the filename matches your actual flash size, or the system won’t find the correct table.
-The NOR/NAND partition tables will be compatible with the minimum capacity.
-For instance, if the NOR medium capacity is 8 MB and the flashing package only contains `partition_2M.json`, then it will match the `partition_2M.json` partition table.
+    - Partition tables are compatible downward — e.g., if NOR is 8MB and only `partition_2M.json` is available, it will be used.

-For partition table configuration, MTD storage media (NAND/NOR Flash) are represented in terms of capacity such as `partition_2M.json`, while BLK devices (including eMMC/SD/SSD, etc.) are all named `partition_universal.json`.
+  - **Partition Naming Convention**
+    - MTD devices (e.g., NAND/NOR) use names like `partition_2M.json`.
+    - BLK devices (eMMC/SD/SSD) all use `partition_universal.json`.

-Modifications to the NOR Flash Partition Table:
+- **Modifying NOR Flash Partition Tables**

-1. The starting address and size of partitions are aligned by default to 64 KB (corresponding to an erase size of 64 KB).
+  1. Partition offsets and sizes are aligned to 64KB by default (ecorresponding to an erase size of 64 KB)

-2. If the starting address and size need to be changed to align with 4 KB, the U-Boot compilation configuration `CONFIG_SPI_FLASH_USE_4K_SECTORS` must be enabled.
+  2. If the soffset and size need to align with 4 KB, the U-Boot compilation configuration `CONFIG_SPI_FLASH_USE_4K_SECTORS` must be enabled.

 ```sh
 //buildroot-ext/board/spacemit/k1/partition_2M.json